elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 camps, right?
 So there are the, really the, the engineers that, you know, they love high quality code.
-They, they learned a lot about how to create high quality code and they really do and nurture the systems quite a bit.
+They, they learned a lot about how to create high quality code and they really do nurture the systems quite a bit.
 Then you have like some tension between business goals here because as long as it works right, and it fits the business goal, there's like this tension and this, this pull towards, well it's good enough.
 Let it.
 Be please don't make it nicer or more elegant and more inspiring.
 Just let it work.
 And then you have also very pragmatic developers that are maybe, you know, they're not, they're not into elegant code so much.
 I haven't seen many of those, but they are.
-And I think a lot of more people become, especially like people that are creating software because they want to create something, right.
+And I think a lot more people become, especially like people that are creating software because they want to create something, right.
 They want to do products.
 So we have like a new wave of engineers.
 I think,